Goals of the Preschool Program

 Early childhood programs accredited by the NAEYC Academy for Early Childhood Program Accreditation have voluntarily undergone a comprehensive process of internal self-study and improvement.
 Each NAEYC-Accredited must meet all 10 of the NAEYC Early Childhood Program Standards.
 NAEYC Accreditation is considered to be the mark of quality in early childhood education.

-Our curriculum is based upon the Indiana’s Early Learning Foundations.
+Our curriculum is based upon High Scope philosophy and the Indiana's Early Learning Foundations.
 The goals of our program are implemented by a daily schedule consisting of the following:

 We also implement the Plan-Do-Review sequence (planning time, work time, recall time).
 This three-part sequence includes a time for children to plan what they want to do during work time (the area to visit, materials to use, and friends to play with); a work time for children to carry out their plans (or shift to new activities that interest them); and another period for reviewing and recalling with an adult and other children what they've done and learned.